 In October 2005, we entered into a collaborative research and license agreement with Serono granting it an exclusive license to develop and commercialize product candidates from our Aurora kinase inhibitor program.
-Even though the agreement includes a basket of compounds within the Aurora kinase inhibitor program, the collaboration and our efforts under the agreement are focused on R763.
-We are responsible for all costs associated with the preparation and filing of an Investigational New Drug, or IND, for R763, which we filed in December 2005, while Serono is responsible for all development of R763 following regulatory acceptance of the IND and will bear all costs thereafter.
-In connection with this collaboration, Serono paid us \$10.0 million upfront and paid \$15.0 million to purchase our common stock at a premium.
+The collaboration and our efforts under the agreement were focused on R763.
+We were responsible for all costs associated with the preparation and filing of an Investigational New Drug application, or IND, for R763, which we filed in December 2005.
+Serono is responsible for all development of R763 following regulatory acceptance of the IND and will bear all costs thereafter.
+In connection with this collaboration, Serono paid us an upfront payment of \$10.0 million.
+In addition, Serono purchased \$15.0 million of our common stock at a premium.

-During February 2006, we received a payment of \$5.0 million triggered by the regulatory acceptance of the R763 IND in January 2006.
-We have amortized the payment on a straight-line basis thru April 2006 when our involvement with the amended IND was completed.
-We will be eligible to receive milestone payments, under certain conditions, upon commencement of a Phase I clinical trial for R763, other clinical events, marketing approval and royalties on any future product sales.
+During February 2006, we received a payment of \$5.0 million in connection with the regulatory acceptance of the R763 IND in January 2006.
+We amortized the payment on a straight-line basis thru April 2006, when our involvement with the amended IND was completed.
+We will be eligible to receive additional milestone payments, under certain conditions, upon commencement of a Phase I clinical trial for R763, certain other clinical events and marketing approval, as well as royalties on any future product sales.

-We were originally amortizing the \$10.0 million upfront amount into revenue over nine months from the initiation of the collaboration in October 2005.
-This was the period of time during which we originally estimated it would take to perform our deliverables under the contract.
-When we evaluated this estimate in the second quarter of 2006, we concluded that we had achieved all our deliverables and should therefore recognize all of the remaining unamortized amount that would have been amortized in full in July 2006.
-The change in estimate resulted in approximately \$860,000 of revenue that we recognized in the second quarter of 2006 instead of in the third quarter of 2006.
+We were originally amortizing the \$10.0 million upfront payment into revenue over a nine-month period commencing with the initiation of the collaboration in October 2005.
+This was the period of time that we originally estimated it would take to perform our deliverables under the contract.
+When we reevaluated this estimate in the second quarter of 2006, we concluded that we had achieved all our deliverables and should therefore recognize all of the remaining unamortized amount.
+This change in estimate resulted in the recognition of approximately \$860,000 of revenue in the second quarter of 2006 instead of in the third quarter of 2006.